ubuntu-dev/Vivaldi/README.md

 * Add proper Unicode support

-* Add better syntastic support for partial application
+* Add better syntactic support for partial application

 Any and all contributions, questions, bug reports, and angry rants welcome!